The financial section of your business plan is crucial to recruiting investors and lenders.

-"This section is crucial if you're presenting your plan to potential lenders or investors, but it's also important if you're using it in-house as a roadmap to get started and continue to grow."
+"This section is crucial if you're presenting your plan to potential lenders or investors, but it's also important if you're using it in-house as a roadmap to get started and continue to grow," Spaziano said.

-She added that while you may have the best idea in the world for a business, it may need tweaking, but you won't know until you sit down and work up the numbers.
-[Read related story: 8 Simple Business Plan Templates for Entrepreneurs]
+She added that while you may have the best idea in the world for a business, it may still need tweaking.
+However, you won't know until you sit down and work up the numbers.

 Get fluent in spreadsheets.
 Spreadsheets are the best and most accepted way to present financial information.

-The necessary information
+The necessary financial information

 Each section of a business plan has its own set of required pertinent information, and the financial section is no different.

 "There are two parts to the financial component of a business plan: historical data and prospective data," according to Spaziano.
 "If you're a startup, you obviously won't have any previous financial information for the company, so many lenders will want to see your personal financial information in lieu of, or in addition to, your business financials."

-"Be very careful to make sure that your projections match the numbers you put together for the funding request portion of the plan.
-At best, any inconsistencies here could delay consideration of your application, and at worst, could be a signal that you're not as on top of things as you should be, disqualifying you altogether," said Spaziano.
+"Make sure that your projections match the numbers you put together for the funding request portion of the plan," Spaziano said.
+"At best, any inconsistencies here could delay consideration of your application, and at worst, could be a signal that you're not as on top of things as you should be, disqualifying you altogether."

-Aside from your business information, as noted above, more than likely you'll be asked about your personal finances.
+Aside from your business information, as noted above, more than likely, you'll be asked about your personal finances.
 Spaziano suggested making that part of your business plan and including your credit history or a copy of a recent credit card statement or credit score report, along with copies of your tax returns and other financial information a lender may request.

-"In this section, you'll take all the marketing, sales and product information you've amassed and show [it] translates into dollars.
+"In this section, you'll take all the marketing, sales and product information you've amassed, and show [ how it] translates into dollars.
 Sharpen your pencil and get your spreadsheet on."